abreits/rxjs-supersets/projects/rxjs-supersets/README.md

 // latest deltaMap.delta$ update now contains
 deltaMap.delta$.subscribe(delta => {
   delta.all;     // a map with remaining entry (item1)
-  delta.added; // a map with no entries (nothing created) delta.modified; // a map with no entries (nothing updated) delta.deleted; // a map with item2
+  delta.added; // a map with no entries (nothing added) delta.modified; // a map with no entries (nothing modified) delta.deleted; // a map with item2
 });
 ```